GridTools/gt4py/README.md

 pytest -v
 ```

-## Development instructions
+## Development Instructions

 After following the installation instructions above, an _editable_  installation
 of the GT4Py package will be active in the virtual environment.
-In this mode, code changes are immediately visible since source files are imported directly by the Python interpreter.
+In this mode, code changes are immediately visible since source files are imported directly by the Python interpreter, which is very convenient for development.
+Simple instructions to run development tools are given below, but make sure you read the [CONTRIBUTING.md](CONTRIBUTING.md) and [CODING_GUIDELINES.md](CODING_GUIDELINES.md) documents before you start with the actual development.

-### Code quality checks
+### Code Quality Checks

 [pre-commit](https://pre-commit.com/) is used to run several linting and checking tools.
 It should always be executed locally before opening a pull request. `pre-commit` can be installed as a _git hook_ to automatically check the staged changes before commiting: